CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-sureedge.md

 |info@surelinesystems.com |

 ### Description
-To use SUREedge for DR or onboarding to the Cloud, you must run an instance of SUREedge both on-prem and on-CenturyLink Cloud.
+To use SUREedge for DR or onboarding to the Cloud, you must run an instance of SUREedge both on-prem and on-Lumen Cloud.
 The on-prem instance provides the capability to capture and dedupe-replicate applications and data, while the on-cloud instance acts as the receiver, storage and recovery manager in the Cloud.
 To create the on-Cloud instance, use either of these two Blueprints:
 * SUREedge Migrator:  Use this for on boarding/migration to Lumen Cloud.
 * SUREedge DR:  Use this for DR Lumen Cloud.